GrindCrusher/wise-software-docs-storage/mobile/index.md

 – When first logging in the you will be greeted with the Employee Dashboard

-This dashboard gives quick access to your specific jobs for the day including Service Stop, Work Orders, Reminders and Tasks.
+This dashboard gives quick access to how many Service Stops, Work Orders, Reminders and Tasks are completed and need to be completed.
+It will also show the next 3 upcoming activities.